Brawlout: Online modes

 Brawlout was designed for both couch and online play, with 2-4 player quick matches, ranked ladders, private lobbies, and Brawlout TV for watching live matches and featured replays and for making live tournaments easier to stream.

 Reception

-Brawlout has sold over 50,000 copies on the Nintendo Switch.
+The digital version of the Nintendo Switch release of Brawlout sold over 50,000 copies in its first two weeks on sale.
 The game won the award for "Game, Original Fighting" at the National Academy of Video Game Trade Reviewers Awards.

 The Nintendo Switch, Xbox One, and PlayStation 4 versions of the game have received "mixed or average reviews" according to review aggregate site Metacritic.